Grande Noirceur: Jewish refugees

 Though Duplessis's story about the plan to settle 100,000 Jewish refugees in Quebec was entirely false, his story was widely believed in Quebec, and ensured he won the election.
-Duplessis's biographer Conrad Black argued that Duplessis was in no way personally anti-Semitic, but because the majority of Quebecois were at the time, Duplessis had merely used antisemitism to win the 1944 election.
+Duplessis's biographer Conrad Black argued that Duplessis was in no way personally anti-Semitic, but chose to appeal to the antisemitism of the majority of Quebecois at the time to win the 1944 election.

 Provincial autonomy and nationalism

 On January 21, 1948, Duplessis made one of his most enduring contributions with the adoption of an official flag of Quebec, the Fleurdelisé, which replaced the British Union Flag atop the Quebec Parliament Building.